AsilMehaboob/VADER_sentiment_analyzer/README.md

 - **Flask**: Python web framework used for building the backend of the application.
 - **VADER Sentiment**: Python library for sentiment analysis.
-- **HTML/CSS/JavaScript**: Frontend technologies for building the user interface.